Simbiat/db-manager/README.md

 Also has two other options governing how violations will be fixed:
 - `nullableOnly` - Whether to get only nullable constraints.
 If set to `false` entries that are not nullable will be **REMOVED** (`DELETE` will be used, so use with caution).
 If set to `true` (default), only nullable constraints will be picked up violations will be updated by settings the values to `NULL`.
 - `forceDelete` - Whether to use `DELETE` even for nullable constraints.
 Use with caution.

+Returns array similar to `hasFKViolated`, but with extra key `fixed` which represents number of rows that were updated/deleted as part of the fix.